skezsoftware/padres-project/README.md

 If you encounter any issues:

 1. Ensure both frontend and backend servers are running
+2. Note: The BACKEND_CORS_ORIGINS value in the .env file is formatted as a string representation of a list (e.g., ['http://localhost:5173']).
+This is intended for the application to parse correctly.
-2. Verify that ports 5173 and 8000 are available on your system
+3. Verify that ports 5173 and 8000 are available on your system
-3. Make sure all dependencies are properly installed
+4. Make sure all dependencies are properly installed
-4. Common solutions:
+5. Common solutions:
    - If npm install fails, try deleting node_modules folder and package-lock.json, then run npm install again
    - If Python packages fail to install, ensure you're using Python 3.8 or higher
    - If ports are in use, you may need to kill existing processes or use different ports